 Earn your TEFL certification while living the “Pura Vida” lifestyle in Heredia, Costa Rica.

-Get your TESOL certification while living the pura vida lifestyle in Heredia, Costa Rica.
-Known as the province of flowers, Heredia gives you the best of all worlds: wonderful nightlife, a safe environment, a true cultural experience and tons of places to explore.
-With our network of schools and job placement assistance, getting your certification in Costa Rica is by far the easiest way to get a job teaching English in Central America.
-Or, use your summer break to get your TESOL certification under your belt for teaching positions or programs once you graduate.
+Get your TEFL certification while living the pura vida lifestyle in Heredia, Costa Rica.
+Known as the province of flowers, Heredia gives you the best of all worlds: wonderful nightlife, a safe environment, a true cultural immersion experience, and tons of places to explore.
+With our network of schools and job placement assistance, getting your certification in Costa Rica is by far the easiest way to get a paid job teaching English in Central America.
+Or, use your summer break to get your TEFL certification under your belt for teaching positions or programs once you graduate from college.

-The Costa Rica TESOL Certificate course is an intensive, in-person 190-hour ESL/EFL teacher training course which provides participants with the skills and confidence needed to succeed in the English language classroom.
-The TESOL Certificate you will receive is accredited and recognized worldwide.
+The Costa Rica TEFL Certificate course is an intensive, in-person 190-hour ESL/EFL teacher training course which provides participants with the skills and confidence needed to succeed in the English language classroom.
+The TEFL Certificate you will receive is accredited and recognized worldwide.

 What do past participants say about the program?